megjohnson1999/phage-pipeline/README.md

 snakemake --profile ../profile/slurm/ --config [options]
 ```

+## Note:

+Paired-end reads belonging to the same pair must have identical names in the r1 and r2 fastq files

 # Options:

  - reads: specify path to directory where paired-end fastq reads are (with suffixes _1.fastq.gz and _2.fastq.gz)